In This Article

 Threshold alerting: Our platform can detect and respond to events that match a pre-defined threshold condition, ensuring that any suspicious activity is addressed promptly.

-If you’d like to see how the Lepide Data Security Platform can help you detect and respond to data breaches, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help you detect and respond to data breaches, schedule a demo with one of our engineers.

 Danny Murphy